oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-user-storage-credentials/create-user-storage-credentials.md

   ![The new bucket is displayed on the Buckets page.](./images/bucket-created.png " ")

-## Task 5: Generate an RSA Key Pair and Get the Key's Fingerprint
+## Task 4: (Optional) Generate an RSA Key Pair and Get the Key's Fingerprint

 _**IMPORTANT:** If you already have an RSA key pair in PEM format (minimum 2048 bits) and a fingerprint of the public key, you can skip this optional task and proceed to **Task 6**.
 To get your user's and tenancy's OCID, see [Where to Get the Tenancy's OCID and User's OCID](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five); however, going through this entire task might be easier for you as you can get all the information that you need from the **Configuration File Preview** dialog box when you create your keys._